akshaysharma2277/StreamlitRFC/README.md

 # StreamlitRFC
-ML Application predicting species based on features entered
+ML Application predicting flower species based on features entered by the user.

 1. Uses Scikit-Learn's Iris dataset to train a RandomForestClassifier.
 2. Random Forest Classifier model used for prediction.